Manage customers, cases, follow-ups, and tasks in Local CRM

 - Receive reminder pop-ups a few minutes before the scheduled call.

 A customer object allows you to create customer instances with unique account numbers.
-A customer record stores information, such as name, account number, email, address, and phone numbers, and offers the capability to customize the customer object with custom fields.
+A customer record stores information, such as name, account number, email, address, phone numbers, and offers the capability to customize the customer object with custom fields.

 A case object describes a customer’s feedback, queries, or issues.
 You can create cases to systematically track and solve customer issues.
 You can quickly create, update, and view cases in an expandable window.
 You may indicate the status of a case as open or closed.
 The standard definition of a case allows you to add additional attributes to a case by stating the status, visibility, severity, and priority.